 It is our best practice to run a search on our database at 6 monthly periods to identify candidates with no activity for a period of 3 years of more.Once identified these candidates are checked against the following criteria:

 - Are they also a current a Client Contact?

-- Are they currently or have previously been contracted to work for an TWP client?
+- Are they currently or have previously been contracted to work for an AAS client?

 Should a candidate meet any of the above criteria, then their records will be retained, but in all other circumstances a mass deletion of records on our database will be carried out.

 TWP mandate that no personal data is to be held on company laptops, phones desktop computers or any other electronic devices and that all personal data received must be transferred to the company’s database system.
 All original records received via Outlook or any other electronic method, or paper-based documents received must be deleted or destroyed securely as soon as reasonably possible.
 Compliance to this process is checked every 6 months as part of the company’s sales process audit and employees who fail to comply will be subject to disciplinary action.

 The exception to this is data held by the AAS Compliance and Finance teams under the terms of the GDPR.
 This is defined as personnel and financial records that are required in order to run the company efficiently and to comply with statutory requirements.
 The company is not required to keep the original of all documents – copies can be stored but they must be stored in writing, including in electronic format.
 The type of record will determine the length of time the record must be kept for.